Isaiah Thomas (basketball): Boston Celtics (2015–2017)

-Over the first 21 games of the 2016–17 season, Thomas scored 20 points or more in every contest but one.
-After returning from a four-game absence in early December with a groin strain, Thomas continued to put up big numbers.
-On December 20, he scored a then-career-high 44 points, including 36 after halftime, in a 112–109 overtime win over the Memphis Grizzlies.
+Thomas scored 20 or more points in 20 of the first 21 games of the 2016–2017 season.
+He was injured in a December 5, 2016, game against the Houston Rockets and received a platelet-rich plasma injection.
+After returning from a four-game absence for what the Celtics described as a groin strain, Thomas continued to put up big numbers.
+On December 20, he scored a then-career-high 44 points in a 112–109 overtime victory over the Memphis Grizzlies.
 He also matched his career best for three-pointers, going 7-of-10 from outside the arc.
-He subsequently earned Eastern Conference Player of the Week honors for games played Monday, December 19 through Sunday, December 25.
-On December 30 against Miami, he scored 29 of his career-high 52 points in the fourth quarter, setting a franchise record for points in a period and leading Boston to a 117–114 victory over the Heat.
-Thomas hit six of his nine three-pointers in the fourth and broke the franchise record of 24 points in a quarter set by Larry Bird in 1983 and matched by Todd Day in 1995.
-Thomas's 52 points was the fourth-highest scoring total in Celtics history—Bird holds the record with 60 points in March 1985.
+Thomas earned Eastern Conference Player of the Week honors for the week spanning December 19 through December 25.
+On December 30 against the Miami Heat, he scored 29 of his career-high 52 points in the fourth quarter, setting a franchise record for points in a period and leading Boston to a 117–114 victory.
+Thomas' 52 points was the fourth-highest scoring total in Celtics history—Larry Bird holds the record, having scored 60 points in March 1985 game.
+On January 3, 2017, Thomas recorded 29 points and a career-high 15 assists in a 115–104 victory over the Utah Jazz.

-On January 3, 2017, Thomas recorded 29 points and a career-high 15 assists in a 115–104 win over the Utah Jazz.
-On January 21, he had a 41-point effort in a 127–123 overtime loss to the Portland Trail Blazers, marking his 14th 30-plus point game of the season.
-On January 26, he was named an Eastern Conference All-Star reserve for the 2017 NBA All-Star Game.
-Thomas averaged 32.9 points in January, marking the third-highest monthly average in team history—Paul Pierce averaged 33.5 in February 2006, and Larry Bird averaged 33.1 points in February 1988.
-On February 2, he was named Eastern Conference Player of the Month for January.
+On January 26, 2017, Thomas was named an Eastern Conference All-Star reserve for the 2017 NBA All-Star Game.
+He averaged 32.9 points in January, marking the third-highest monthly average in team history.
+On February 2, Thomas was named Eastern Conference Player of the Month for January.
 He led the NBA in scoring (32.9 ppg) and tied for fifth in the East in assists (6.9 apg) for the month as the Celtics went 10–4 to take over first place in the Atlantic Division.
-On February 15, he scored 33 points in a 116–108 win over the Philadelphia 76ers.
-It was his 40th straight 20-point game, tying the team record set by John Havlicek during the 1971–72 season.
-The following day, he had 29 points in a 104–103 loss to the Chicago Bulls, going 8 for 18 from the field in his 41st straight game with at least 20 points, breaking Havlicek's team record.
-With 19 points against the Atlanta Hawks on February 27, Thomas's franchise-record streak of consecutive 20-point games ended at 43.
-It was only the second time this season he did not register at least 20 points in a game.
-On March 12 against Chicago, Thomas hit his 200th three-point shot of the season, becoming the third Celtics player all-time to reach that mark along with Antoine Walker and Paul Pierce.
-With 32 points against the Milwaukee Bucks on March 29, Thomas became only the sixth Celtic ever to score 2,000 points in a single season.
-He also extended his streak with at least one three-pointer to a franchise-best 50 straight games.
+On February 15, Thomas scored 33 points in a 116–108 win over the Philadelphia 76ers.
+It was his 40th straight 20-point game, tying a team record set by John Havlicek during the 1971–72 season.
+The following day, Thomas broke Havlicek's team record with a 41st straight 20-point game; he scored 29 points in a 104–103 loss to the Chicago Bulls.
+With 19 points against the Atlanta Hawks on February 27, Thomas' franchise-record streak of consecutive 20-point games ended at 43.
+It was only the second time during the season that he did not score at least 20 points in a game.

+Thomas suffered an injury in a March 15, 2017, game against the Minnesota Timberwolves and missed the following two games.
+With 32 points against the Milwaukee Bucks on March 29, he became only the sixth Celtic ever to score 2,000 points in a single season.
+Thomas also extended his streak with at least one three-pointer to a franchise-best 50 straight games.
+Behind his leadership, the Celtics finished the 2016–2017 season as the top seed in the Eastern Conference; the team's record was 53–29.
+Thomas finished the regular season as the third-leading scorer in the NBA, averaging 28.9 points per game.